tamascsaba/jsconf-2024-presentation/slides/slides.md

 **Small, consistent breaks = Better performance!**

 <!--
 Screen time takes a toll on your eyes.
-70% of tech workers experience symptoms of Computer Vision Syndrome, including headaches and dry eyes.
+70% (seventy) of tech workers experience symptoms of Computer Vision Syndrome, including headaches and dry eyes.

  Use break reminder apps like Time Out or Stretchly.
 The 20-20-20 rule works wonders: Every 20 minutes, look 20 meters away for 20 seconds.